Skip to content

 The editor can process the Unverified Claims section in one pass — verifying, citing, or removing each claim — rather than re-reading the full document to find unsourced statements.

-The three-tier pattern adds value only when the unverified claims section is actually reviewed:
+The three-tier pattern adds value only when someone actually reviews the unverified claims section:

-- Unactioned review backlog: If the section is never processed before publication, it ships with the document and exposes unvalidated assertions to readers.
-The pattern requires an active triage step — it does not self-enforce.
+• Unactioned review backlog: if no one processes the section before publication, it ships with the document and exposes unvalidated claims to readers.
+The pattern needs an active triage step.
+It does not self-enforce.

-[unverified]tagging, collapsing back to silent inclusion. - Tag volume overwhelms the reviewer: Agents that lack calibration mark everything uncertain.
-A document with 15 unverified claims becomes noise rather than signal; the human stops reading the section.
+• Tag volume overwhelms the reviewer: agents that lack calibration mark everything uncertain.
+A document with 15 unverified claims becomes noise rather than signal, and the human stops reading the section.

-- Tier 2 and Tier 3 are hard to distinguish: An agent that cannot accurately introspect on its own confidence classifies hallucinated claims as unverified rather than rejected, producing a review list that is systematically optimistic.
+• Tier 2 and Tier 3 are hard to tell apart: an agent that cannot accurately judge its own confidence labels hallucinated claims as unverified rather than rejected.
+The review list then runs systematically optimistic.

-- False confidence from the process itself: Stakeholders may treat the existence of an "Unverified Claims" section as evidence of rigor even when individual entries are never researched.
+• False confidence from the process itself: people may treat an "Unverified Claims" section as evidence of rigor even when no one researches the individual entries.

-- Low-stakes contexts invert the cost/benefit: For internal drafts or brainstorming outputs, the overhead of tagging and reviewing exceeds the benefit.
+• Low-stakes contexts invert the cost and benefit: for internal drafts or brainstorming, the work of tagging and reviewing costs more than it returns.
 The pattern is most valuable where accuracy matters more than throughput.